Jason English Enters World 24 Hour Italy

 Riders and helpers must obey the directions of Race Officials at all times.

-If a qualified international commissaire is appointed by the Race Organisers as the Chief Commissaire, they will have absolute authority in ruling on infringements, having taken advice from the organisers, race director, medical staff, time-keepers and course marshals.
-The Chief Commissaire may impose penalties ranging from a warning, a fine, removal of a lap through to disqualification.
-The Chief Commissaire’s decisions are final and cannot be appealed.
+If a qualified international commissaire is appointed by WEMBO as the Chief Commissaire, they will make recommendations on ruling on infringements to WEMBO, having taken advice from the organisers, race director, medical staff, time-keepers and course marshals.
+WEMBO may impose penalties ranging from a warning, a fine, removal of a lap, through to disqualification.
+The nominated senior WEMBO official on-site is the only person who can apply penalties or disqualify a rider.
+The WEMBO decisions are final and cannot be appealed.

-In the absence of a qualified international commissaire appointed by the Race Organisers, the functions of the Chief Commissaire will be performed by the Race Director with the same level of authority.
+In the absence of a qualified international commissaire approved and appointed by WEMBO, the functions of the Chief Commissaire will be performed by the Race Director with the same level of authority.

 Race Start

-The nominal time for race start is 1200 on Saturday.
+The nominal time for race start is 1200 on Saturday, however this may vary with each event.

 Depending on entry numbers, the Elite categories may start first, followed by the age-group and single speed categories 10 to 15 minutes later.
 The official start time for the 24 hour period will be from when the Elite categories start.